kuhchung/kuhchung.github.io/pages/armory/index.md

 Total: Handicraft +15, Crit Draw +10, FastCharge +10, C+10

 For when earplugs don't help.
-I've seen Item Use Up and Capture Guru as the most useful C skills in this set.
+I've seen Item Use Up and Capture Guru as the most useful C skills on the talisman.

 If your talisman is Crit Draw 6, then you don't have to blow a stout horn for the decoration.
+Just use two Crit Draw 1 decorations instead.

 ---